Pente - Private EVM Smart Contracts¶

 Inputs:

-- group - group details, including member lookup strings and a randomly-chosen group salt (must exactly match what was passed at group creation)
+- group - group details, including member lookup strings and a randomly-chosen group salt (must exactly match what was passed at group creation, as stored inside of the genesis state of the PrivacyGroup)

 - to - the address of the private contract